lukso-network/LIPs/LSPs/LSP-9-Vault.md

 The data field can be:

-- an array of ABI-encoded function call such as an array of ABI-encoded execute, setData, transferOwnership or any LSP9 functions.
+- an array of ABI-encoded function calls such as an array of ABI-encoded execute, setData, transferOwnership or any LSP9 functions.
 - an array of bytes which will resolve to the fallback function to be checked for an extension.